-The Project/Thesis is the culmination of the participant's work in the program and is a requirement to obtaining your D.Min. degree.
-Rather than a research document, the Project/Thesis is a doctoral level exercise of ministerial leadership.
-You will identify and address a practical ministry issue relevant to your ministry context, develop theological and theoretical framework to respond to that issue, and then plan and execute a response.
+The project/thesis is the culmination of the student's work in the program and is a requirement to obtaining the D.Min. degree.
+Rather than a research document, the project/thesis is a doctoral-level exercise of ministerial leadership.
+You will identify and address a practical ministry issue relevant to your ministry context, develop theological and theoretical frameworks to respond to that issue, and then plan and execute a response.

 8. When should I apply?

-The program cycle begins in June each year.
-Although the application deadline is January 31, we strongly encourage to begin the process early!
+The application deadline is January 31, but we strongly encourage you to begin the process early!